JulietteDupin/D9-SneakR-code/README.md

 <br />

 - `The website offers the following functionalities:`
-    * The user can register and login on the website by creating an account or using Google OAuth2.
+    * The user can register and login by creating an account or using Google OAuth2.
     * Complete ordering process, including adding to cart and paying.
     * User preferences with management of shoe sizes and favorite brands.